Failton/ocypus-iota-l36-digital-linux/README.md

 ## Development Note

-This driver was developed by the community specifically for the Ocypus Iota A40 cooler.
-The hardware identification shows as a "USB Gaming Keyboard" from China Resource Semico Co., Ltd, which is the actual manufacturer of the LCD controller used in the Ocypus A40.
+This driver was developed by the community specifically for the Ocypus Iota L36 liquid cooling system.
+The hardware identification shows as a "USB Gaming Keyboard" from China Resource Semico Co., Ltd, which is the actual manufacturer of the LCD controller used in the Ocypus L36.

 ## Features

 - **Auto-detection**: Automatically detects and connects to working HID interfaces
-- **Temperature Display**: Shows real-time CPU temperature on the cooler's LCD
+- **Temperature Display**: Shows real-time CPU temperature on the liquid cooling system's LCD
 - **Dual Units**: Supports both Celsius (°C) and Fahrenheit (°F) temperature display
 - **Sensor Flexibility**: Works with any psutil-compatible temperature sensor
 - **Keep-alive**: Maintains display connection with periodic updates